-- As we have done so far, if you check the dimensional groups, you will see that this combination of variables result in viscosity units. - The turbulent viscosity is introduced to take into account the increased mixing and shear stresses due to the turbulence. - So at this point the question is, how do we model the Reynolds stress tensor? - There are many methods, we will briefly outline the most widely used.
+- As we have done so far, if you check the dimensional groups, you will see that this combination of variables results in the right viscosity units. - The turbulent viscosity is introduced to take into account the increased mixing and shear stresses due to the turbulence. - The turbulent viscosity is not a physical property. - So, at this point the question is, how do we model the Reynolds stress tensor? - There are many methods, we will briefly outline the most widely used.